 We had the privilege to visit the Netafim Plant and started our tour of the facility with a PowerPoint on the history and societal outreach of Netafim.
 Netafim is a multinational drip irrigation company revolutionizing irrigation techniques around the world.
 As one of Israel’s, and even the world’s most influential companies, it was exciting to learn about the social outreach… We then continued to learn about Netafim’s unique location on the grounds of one of Israel’s most successful kibbutzim.
 Kibbutz Hatzerim, a community of over 400 people, has been an operating partner with Netafim since the inception of the company… As a democratic community, many changes have been made in recent years, but this Kibbutz, as one of the most successful in Israel, was an awe-inspiring way to learn about and experience such a unique concept. – Nathan Sauer (USD)

 Faculty-Led Trips to Israel

-If you would like more information on how to arrange a professor-led student academic trip to Israel, tailored to your discipline or academic department, please contact Mitchell Price at firstname.lastname@example.org.
+If you would like more information on applying for funding for a professor-led student academic trip to Israel, tailored to your discipline or academic department, please contact Susan Lapidus, Executive Director, at firstname.lastname@example.org.